 The more popular part of Xochimilco is the one you’ve likely seen online, with lively parties on the gondola-style boats, trajineras (trah-he-ner-as).

 At Xochimilco, one of the most popular places in Mexico City, you’ll hop on a brightly-colored trajinera and make your way through the canals as boats with mariachi bands float by to serenade you.
 There are also boats selling tacos, tamales and even an ancient alcoholic beverage, pulque (pull-kay).

 To visit Xochimilco sustainably, consider a tour to the chinampas (chin-am-pas).
 These are the Floating Gardens of Xochimilco that have been maintained by local farmers for centuries, since the Aztecs hand-dug these canals.

-🛶 BOOK YOUR Chinampas: Living an Ancient Culture TOUR!
+🛶 Book your Chinampas: Living an Ancient Culture tour here!

 Although you’ll have to visit the chinampas with a tour company, it’s a way to see a sleepy and natural side to Xochimilco, rather than the party side.
 While cruising down the river with no one else around, you will hardly believe you’re in one of the biggest cities on Earth.

 📍 Puebla City, Mexico, is the capital of Puebla state, located about three hours from Mexico City by car.